shahananasrin47-web/arduino-robotic-arm/README.md

 # Arduino-Based Robotic Arm

-This project demonstrates the design and programming of a basic robotic arm using Arduino and servo motors.
-The system was programmed using Arduino IDE to control arm movements and perform basic actions.
+This project was completed as part of my university coursework.
+I built and programmed a basic robotic arm using Arduino and servo motors to better understand hardware control, electronics, and simple automation concepts.
+The system was programmed using Arduino IDE to perform basic arm movements.

 ## Features
-- Basic robotic arm movement
+- Basic robotic arm movement using servo motors
-- Servo motor control
+- Manual control logic implemented in Arduino
-- Simple automation logic
+- Simple automation for arm positioning

 ## Tools & Technologies
 - Arduino IDE